-19 Participants reviewed in 2021 are Third Parties, but also operate as First Parties on their corporate websites.
+Sixteen (16) Participants reviewed in 2022 are Third Parties, but also operate as First Parties on their corporate websites.

-17 of these 19 Participants were found to be substantially compliant on their websites in their capacity as Third Parties, by giving clear notice of their IBA practices, and a means to opt out of data collection and use from their own platforms for IBA purposes.
+Fourteen (14) of these 16 Participants were found to be substantially compliant on their websites in their capacity as Third Parties, by giving clear notice of their IBA practices, and a means to opt out of data collection and use from their own platforms for IBA purposes.
+Thirteen (13) of these 16 First Party/Third Party Participants also have mobile apps, all of which were found to be in substantial compliance.